The Hunting Party Tour: Gross

 Though the band had only three shows in North America after the cancellation of the remaining dates, the gross compiled by the tour was $1,022,937 making the band the third largest gross collector of January.
 The shows between November 22–24, made Linkin Park again the third largest gross collector with $3,154,280 collected.
 The tour had only five shows in China, but as the shows were announced, the box office broke past 24 million yuan ($3.8 million).

 Set list

-These set list are representative of the shows in Frankfurt, Germany, at Festhalle, in Rybnik, Poland, at Rybnik Stadium, and in Las Vegas, Nevada, during the first edition of Rock in Rio USA.
-It does not represent all dates throughout the tour.
+The following set list is representative of the show in Frankfurt, Germany.
+It is not meant to represent all dates throughout the tour.